WeiHsiangChu/myproject/README.md

 # Wei-Hsiang Chu's Project Portfolio

-This repository contains selected works from my undergraduate and graduate studies in Electrical and Computer Engineering, ranging from antenna design to Machine Learning, Deep Learning, and Reinforcement Learning projects.
+This repository contains selected works from my undergraduate and graduate studies in Electrical and Computer Engineering, ranging from Antenna Design to Machine Learning, Deep Learning, and Reinforcement Learning projects.

 ## 📘 Undergraduate Projects